 I’m an indoorsman, alright?
 I don’t have an intimate understanding of how it truly feels to get that thirty point buck.
 But I’m in the minority.
 Deer hunting opener is basically a state-recognized holiday in North Dakota.
 And, because of this, I want to take a moment to give hope to a few of my fellow North Dakotans who aren’t able to join their friends and family out in the field at the beginning of November.

 First, it is important to understand how an individual becomes a prohibited person, and for how long.
 In North Dakota, a person who has been convicted anywhere of a felony offense involving violence or intimidation is prohibited from owning a firearm or having one in their possession for a period of ten (10) years from the date of their conviction or the date of their release from incarceration, parole, or probation, whichever is latest.
-See N.D.C.C. § 62.1-02-01.
-Offenses triggering this ten year period are found under North Dakota Century Code §§ 12.1-16 through 12.1-25, and include murder, robbery, aggravated assault, terrorizing, and the list goes on.
-If an individual has been convicted anywhere of any other felony offense not included in the ten year prohibition, or a Class A Misdemeanor in North Dakota involving violence or intimidation (or equivalent offense in another state) and a firearm, dangerous weapon, or destructive device was used in the commission of the Class A Misdemeanor, they are prohibited from owning or possessing a firearm for a five year period.
-The standard for when the five year period begins is the same as with the felony violent crime.
+Offenses triggering this ten year period are found under North Dakota Century Code §§ 12.1-16 through 12.1-25 and include murder, robbery, aggravated assault, terrorizing, and the list goes on.
+If an individual has been convicted anywhere of any other felony offense not included in the ten-year prohibition, or a Class A Misdemeanor in North Dakota involving violence or intimidation (or equivalent offense in another state) and a firearm, dangerous weapon, or destructive device was used in the commission of the Class A Misdemeanor, they are prohibited from owning or possessing a firearm for a five year period.
+The standard for when the five-year period begins is the same as with the felony violent crime.

 Finally, if you are currently facing a crime that would prohibit you from possessing a firearm, the best step is to seek legal advice on the ramifications of a conviction or guilty plea to the charge and/or a guilty plea to an amended charge.
 Being proactive does not necessarily mean that you will not lose your firearm rights.
 But, it is much easier to solve a problem the first time as opposed to cleaning up the mess afterward.

-I am the criminal defense attorney at SW&L Attorneys.
-If you have a criminal issue, or would like to discuss getting your or your loved ones firearm rights restored, please do not hesitate to call my direct line at 701-639-4575, or email me at email@example.com.
+If you have a criminal issue or would like to discuss getting your or your loved ones’ firearm rights restored, please do not hesitate to call our Criminal Defense Team in Fargo at 701-297-2890.

-This blog is general information regarding this issue, and is not intended to be an in depth review of this rather complex legal issue.
+This blog post is general information regarding this issue and is not intended to be an in-depth review of this rather complex legal issue.